Canon 7D vs Olympus PEN-F

 Studio photographers will appreciate that the Canon 7D (unlike the PEN-F) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 7D and the PEN-F have been discontinued, but can regularly be found used on eBay.
+Both the 7D and the PEN-F have been discontinued, but can regularly be found used on ebay.
 The 7D was replaced by the Canon 7D Mark II, while the PEN-F does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 7D Manual (free pdf) or the online Olympus PEN-F Manual.
+Further information on the features and operation of the 7D and PEN-F can be found, respectively, in the Canon 7D Manual (free pdf) or the online Olympus PEN-F Manual.

 So what conclusions can be drawn?
 Is the Canon 7D better than the Olympus PEN-F or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.